Snowflake and the recent hype

 PowerBI is quite well-known in the BI industry, especially for enterprises that adopt the Microsoft ecosystem.
 It supports an impressive number of data sources, giving companies the power to centralize their data in one place.

-PowerBI has a user-friendly interface with amazing data visualizations capabilities, ranging from simple dashboards that analyze eCommerce metrics to highly complicated ones like the NFL Football analysis one below.
+PowerBI has a user-friendly interface with amazing data visualization capabilities, ranging from simple dashboards that analyze eCommerce metrics to highly complicated ones like the NFL Football analysis one below.

 Connecting PowerBI to Snowflake is fairly simple.
 You can follow the instructions here.